Hours of operation

 Who We Serve

-The Jewish Family Service Food Bank is a member of the Seattle Food Committee.
-We serve people of all backgrounds who live in zip codes 98102, 98121, 98122, 98101, 98112…as well as providing kosher food for those in the Jewish community who request it.
+The Polack Food Bank is a member of the Seattle Food Committee.
+We serve people of all backgrounds who live in surrounding neighborhoods and anyone in the Puget Sound region’s Jewish community.

 Kosher Food Bank